3. Development-time threats

 Permalink: https://owaspai.org/goto/datapoison/

-The attacker manipulates (training) data to affect the algorithm’s behavior.
+An attacker manipulates data that the model uses to learn, in order to affect the algorithm’s behavior.
 Also called causative attacks.
-There are mutiple ways to do this (attack vectors):
+There are multiple ways to do this (see the attack surface diagram in the broad model poisoning section):

-• Changing the data while in transit to the storage (e.g. by hacking into a data connection)
+- Changing the data while in transit to the storage (e.g. by hacking into a data transfer)

-• Manipulating data entry in operation, for example by creating fake accounts to enter positieve reviews for products, making these products get recommended more often
+- Manipulating data entry in operation, feeding into training data, for example by creating fake accounts to enter positieve reviews for products, making these products get recommended more often

 Controls for data poisoning: